Tom Sullivan (radio and television personality): Biography

 Sullivan has been in radio since his senior year in high school, and with WSTR Star94 since graduation.

 In October 2007 he became the co-host along with Holly Firfer of Atlanta and Company on 11 Alive NBC and broadcast on cable to Jamaica, Costa Rica and North Carolina.

 An Atlanta native, Sullivan gave Ryan Seacrest his first gig in radio.
-Ryan interned with Tom for a year, learning all aspects of radio broadcasting.
+Seacrest interned with Sullivan for a year, learning all aspects of radio broadcasting.

-In his tenure as the "out there" guy on Star 94's Steve & Vikki Morning Show, Tom has performed over 500 individual stunts including wrapping himself in bubble wrap and being rolled down the stairs at Underground Atlanta; showering in a stranger's house; eating off a stranger's plate at a Waffle House; and camping on the roof of Lenox Square Mall under The Great Tree during the 2000 presidential election vote-counting controversy.
+In his tenure as the "out there" guy on Star 94's Steve & Vikki Morning Show, Sullivan has performed over 500 individual stunts including wrapping himself in bubble wrap and being rolled down the stairs at Underground Atlanta; showering in a stranger's house; eating off a stranger's plate at a Waffle House; and camping on the roof of Lenox Square Mall under The Great Tree during the 2000 presidential election vote-counting controversy.
 This stunt was covered nationally by CNN.